baycom/tfrec/README.md

 below).

 If that works, you can omit the -D. Then only successfully decoded data is printed.
-If you want to store the data, you can use the option -e <cmd>.
-For every received message <cmd> is called with the arguments
+If you want to store the data, you can use the option -e &lt;cmd&gt;.
+For every received message &lt;cmd&gt; is called with the arguments

 	id temp hum seq batfail rssi timestamp